 The five Havasupai Falls in the canyon aren’t within the National Park but on Havasupai Indian reservation land.

 What city do you stay in to visit the Grand Canyon?

 Grand Canyon Village at the South Rim has great accommodation options if you plan on spending multiple days at the park.
 You can also take day trips from Las Vegas or Phoneix.

 Has anyone ever died on a Grand Canyon mule ride?

-A mule train employee was crushed by a mule in a fall in 1984.
-He was the only person who has ever died while riding a mule up. or down the canyon.
+A mule crushed a mule train employee in a fall in 1984.
+He was the only person who had ever died while riding a mule up or down the canyon.

 Do people fall off the Bright Angel Trail?

 The Bright Angel Trail is the most dangerous hike in Arizona, with the most rescues and 911 calls than any other trail.
 This is primarily because of the length and elevation.
 Emergencies tend to happen because people are not prepared for the 18-mile hike.

 There are no wild horses here, but you may see feral horses that belong to someone but are free-roaming.

 How much does it cost to ride the Grand Canyon Railway?